HermesGermany/galapagos/galapagos_user_guide.md

 winpty openssl pkcs12 -in <myclientkeystore.p12> -nocerts -nodes -out <myprivatekey.key>
 ```

-   You will then be asked for the password for your P12 keystore on the command line.
+   You will then be asked for the password for your P12 keystore on the command line, so don't forget
+   the winpty (under Windows), otherwise the openssl process will hang!

    Otherwise you can proceed as described above.
 Execute the command that Galapagos lists for you and
    copy the CSR to Galapagos into the text box.
 You will now receive a certificate that contains the